ARM-software/edge-iot-arch-guide/source/chapter1-about.md

 This section explains the goals and guiding principles behind the document:

-- ** neutral point of view **  All content must be written from a neutral point of view and without a commercial or promotional bias.
+- **neutral point of view:**  All content must be written from a neutral point of view and without a commercial or promotional bias.
 - **Principle 2:** description
 - **Principle 3:** description